bryanltran/dqa/README.md

-# CS-4273-Capstone-Group-B
+# Dispatch Quality Analysis
 Repository for Fall 2024 CS 4273 Capstone Project

 ## NOTE

 This README is subject to many changes.
-The current instructions are crude and are the bare minimum to get the code working, there will be a more streamlined process in the future.
+The current instructions are crude and are the bare minimum to get the code working.
+There will be a more streamlined process in the future.

-## Overview (TODO)
+## Overview

 This project pre-processes a voice dataset by extracting Mel-Frequency Cepstral Coefficients (MFCCs), which represent the essential features of audio signals.
 These MFCCs are then saved in a JSON file, providing a structured way to store important acoustic features for machine learning models.
+The extracted features are then used to train a model for recognizing speech commands.

 ### Prerequisites

-Must have Python installed
+Must have Python installed.

 1. **Create a virtual environment:**